jezen/jezenthomas.com/posts/2019/on-technical-debt.md

 return on it.
 Technical debt is an excellent way to limit potential losses from investing in a feature or system which turns out not to be profitable.

+Reader of this blog Emil Oppeln-Bronikowski wrote in with the following:

+> Programming is story writing about data.
+As data changes, so does your story.
+It's a constant draft.
+You just need to put your red pen to it from time to time to not get lost.

 Debt is not a bad thing.
 Debt is what allows you to live in your house before you can actually pay for all of it.